-The Auditor finds that the facility has in place trained staff, who know all allegations must be referred for investigation and how to protect evidence.
+The Auditor finds that the facility has in place trained staff who know all allegations must be referred for investigation and how to protect evidence.
 The facility has four staff associated with the program trained to complete administrative investigations (115.234).
-The Agency also has provided evidence to support the West Springfield police department is ready and willing to provide criminal investigative services.
-Finally, the agency in standard 115.221 provided evidence of access to trained forensic examiners at the Baystate Medical Center.
-Interviews, documents provided, and the information stated here support a finding of compliance for this standard.
+The Agency also has provided evidence to support that the Boston Police Department is ready and willing to provide criminal investigative services.
+Finally, in standard 115.221, the agency provided evidence of access to trained forensic examiners at the Brigham and Women's Hospital or several other area hospitals.
+Interviews, documents provided, and the information stated here support a finding of compliance with this standard.

 115.231 Employee training

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Western Massachusetts Reentry Center Pre-Audit Questionnaire
+McGrath Reentry Center Pre-Audit Questionnaire

 Policy 900.00 Staff and Resident Sexual Misconduct

 Training Records

-Employee signature for trainings
+Employee signature for training

 CRJ PREA Courses

 CRJ pat search training Search Course (Moss Group)

 CRJ Training Schedule for 2021 and 2022

-Memo on additional related trainings provided (ethics, standards of conduct, boundaries)
+Memo on additional related training provided (ethics, standards of conduct, boundaries)

 Auditor review of NIC PREA Course (PREA for Community Confinement Centers)

 Attendance Roster

 Individuals interviewed/ observations made.

 PREA Coordinator

-Western Massachusetts Reentry Center Director
+McGrath Reentry Center Director

 Random Staff

 Indicator Summary determination.

 Indicator (a).
-The staff of Western Massachusetts Reentry Center are trained using the same curriculum that other CRJ facilities use.
-The Agency will utilize the NIC PREA Course and Agency's PREA Course provided on Zoom by the agency's PREA Coordinator.
+The staff of McGrath Reentry Center are trained using the same curriculum that other CRJ facilities use.
+The Agency will utilize the NIC PREA Course and the Agency's PREA Course provided on Zoom by the Agency's PREA Coordinator.
 A review of the PowerPoint presentation and the accompanying exercises shows the 10 topics required were addressed.
-The topics included 1) a zero-tolerance policy for sexual abuse and sexual harassment 2) the duty to protect, detect and respond to incidents of Sexual Assault or Sexual Harassment 3) the residents right to be free from abuse 4) both the staff and resident right to make a report without fear of reprisal 5) the dynamics of Sexual Abuse in institutions 6) signs and symptoms of a victim of sexual abuse 7) how to act in response to a

-disclosure of Sexual Assault 8) How to avoid inappropriate situations with residents 9) How to effectively communicate with LGBTI and gender non-conforming residents and 10) what are mandated reporting requirements.
-The auditor spoke with all staff working in the facility during the two days audit and staff Interviewed were able to give examples of the various elements of the training.
+The topics included 1) a zero-tolerance policy for sexual abuse and sexual harassment 2) the duty to protect, detect and respond to incidents of Sexual Assault or Sexual Harassment 3) the residents' right to be free from abuse 4) both the staff and resident right to make a report without fear of reprisal 5) the dynamics of Sexual Abuse in institutions 6) signs and symptoms of a victim of sexual abuse 7) how to act in response to a disclosure of Sexual Assault 8) How to avoid inappropriate situations with residents 9) How to effectively communicate with LGBTI and gender non-conforming residents and 10) what are mandated reporting requirements.
+The auditor spoke with all staff working in the facility during the two-day audit, and the staff Interviewed were able to give examples of the various elements of the training.
 In addition to being able to recount the content of the training, the staff confirmed the frequency of the PREA training.
-They reported additional related training are made available online or provided in a classroom setting, including a separate class on Professional Boundaries, Searches and working with LGBTI populations.
+They reported additional related training are made available online or provided in a classroom setting, including a separate class on Professional Boundaries.
+Searches, and working with LGBTI populations.
 The Auditor was also provided Policy 900.00 (page 5), which specifically requires the training to cover the elements described in this indicator.
 The Agency PREA Coordinator provides the training virtually to staff in online group sessions.